franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

   },
 }
 ```

+> note about `typesPrefix`.
+I took this convention mostly
+> out of C# to prefix all my interfaces with `I`.
+This makes
+> it a little bit easier to distinguish Interfaces between Classes or
+> other types of bindings.

 The `avoidOptionals` is important because the codegen tools generate
 most of the types with the following shape: